RatJuggler/developer-portfolio/README.md

 A docker-compose configuration, with a multi-stage Docker build, allows the complete application to be built and run.
 This includes an instance of Nginx to serve the public static files, a Node instance for the template application, and a front-end proxy which routes requests to these two instances as required.
+The proxy is also based on my [Nginx golden image](https://github.com/RatJuggler/my-production-docker-build).

-  Create and run the images with: `docker-compose up -d`
+  Create and run all the images with: `docker-compose up -d`

   Content will be available at: `http://localhost:8080`